Stephen Ian Savage

 Pricing + Fees

-If a payment is not received by the next month, I reserve the right to suspend lessons.
+If payment is not received by the next month, lessons will be suspended until payment is recieved.

 Make-ups & Credit